WD3: Taming the Estimation Bias in Deep Reinforcement Learning: Preliminaries

-A well known issue of DQN is overestimate the action-value.
-The DQN algorithm involves max operator in the construction of its target policy, which makes it more likely to select overestimated action-value, resulting in overoptimistic value estimates.
-The max operator not only estimates the action-value function, but also involves the process of action selection, from this veiw we can see the overestimation problem simply.
-Double DQN \cite{Double_DQN} decouples the selection from the evaluation.
-Suppose we have two action-value functions, $Q_1(\cdot, a)$ and $Q_2(\cdot, a)$, each of which is a true estimate of all actions.
-We can use one $Q_1(\cdot, a)$ to determine the action that maximizes the action-value function, $a^*=\arg \max_aQ_1(\cdot,a)$, and another $Q_2(\cdot, a))$ to estimate the action-value function, $Q_2(\cdot, a)=Q_2(\arg\max_a Q_1(\cdot,a))$.
-We repeat this process so that we decouple the evaluation from the selection.
-This is the idea behind Double DQN.
-Double DQN is still updated using equation (\ref{DQN}), but the target is
+\textbf{Double DQN.} A well-known issue of DQN is the overestimation of the Q-function~\citep{thrun1993issues}.
+The DQN algorithm involves a max operator in the construction of its target value, which makes it more likely to select overestimated values, resulting in over-optimistic value estimates in action selection.
+Double DQN \cite{hasselt2010double} decouples the selection from the evaluation.

-Note that we still use online parameters $\theta_1$ to select an action.
-And we use the second set of parameters $\theta_2$ to fairly evaluate the value of the policy.
 Double DQN is unbiased for action-value functions approximation.
-Although the performance of Double DQN is better than that of DQN in discrete action space, it still suffers when applied to continuous action setting \cite{TD3}.
+Although the performance of Double DQN is better than that of DQN in discrete action space, it still suffers when applied to continuous action setting \citep{td3}.